 Please register for Model EU via Eventbrite

-Registrations for Auckland 2021 will open from 2nd – 31st March
+Registrations for Auckland 2021 will be open until 16th April

 The events in this LINK were organised with the help of the “Model EU in Schools” grant 2014-2017.